gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

   name: cli-abcdef
   namespace: garden-myproject
   annotations:
-    operations.gardener.cloud/created-by: foo # set by the mutating webhook
+    gardener.cloud/created-by: foo # immutable, set by the mutating webhook
-    # operations.gardener.cloud/operation: keepalive # this annotation is removed by the GAPI and the last-heartbeat timestamp and the status.expirationTimestamp will be updated accordingly
+    # gardener.cloud/operation: keepalive # this annotation is removed by the GAPI and the status.lastHeartbeatTimestamp and status.expirationTimestamp will be updated accordingly
 spec:
   shootRef: # namespace cannot be set / it's the same as .metadata.namespace
-    name: my-cluster
+    name: my-cluster # immutable

-  sshPublicKey: c3NoLXJzYSAuLi4K # public `ssh` key of the user
+  sshPublicKey: c3NoLXJzYSAuLi4K # immutable, public `ssh` key of the user

-  ingress:
+  ingress: # can only be updated by the creator of the bastion
   - ipBlock:
       cidr: 1.2.3.4/32 # public IP of the user.
 CIDR is a string representing the IP Block.
 Valid examples are "192.168.1.1/24" or "2001:db9::/64"